wienering/thephotoboothguy/README.md

 ## License

-© 2024 The Photo Booth Guy.
+© 2024 The Photobooth Guy.
 All rights reserved.

 ## Support